Network-Inventory/ni-production/README.md

 1. Clone the repository
 2. Copy the `.env-example` file to `.env` and change the `POSTGRES_PASSWORD` and `DJANGO_SECRET_KEY` variables to something secure.
+3. Replace the value for NI_BASE_URL to the URL of your website.
-3. Run `docker-compose up` and connect to http://localhost
+3. Run `docker-compose up` and connect to URL defined in NI_BASE_URL

 #### Environment Variables